Battle of Borodino: Casualties

 Suffering a wound on the Borodino battlefield was effectively a death sentence, as French forces did not possess enough food for the healthy, much less the sick; consequently, equal numbers of wounded soldiers starved to death, died of their injuries, or perished through neglect.
 The casualties were for a single day of battle, while the Russian figures are for the 5th and the 7th, combined.
 Using the same accounting method for both armies brings the actual French Army casualty count to 34,000–35,000.

 Both the French and Russians suffered terrible casualties during the fighting, losing over a third of their armies.
 Some 52,000 Russian troops were reported as dead, wounded or missing, including 1,000 prisoners; some 8,000 men were separated from their units and returned over the next few days, bringing the total Russian losses to 44,000.
 Twenty-two Russian generals were killed or wounded, including Prince Bagration, who died of his wounds on 24 September.
-Historian Gwynne Dyer compared the carnage at Borodino to "a fully [sic]loaded 747 crashing, with no survivors, every 5 minutes for eight hours."
+Historian Gwynne Dyer compared the carnage at Borodino to "a fully [sic]loaded 747 crashing, with no survivors, every 5 minutes for eight hours".
 Taken as a one-day battle in the scope of the Napoleonic conflict, this was the bloodiest battle of this series of conflicts with combined casualties between 72,000 and 73,000.
 The next nearest battle would be Waterloo, at about 55,000 for the day.
 The French lost about roughly the same number of soldiers.
-However, the Russian Empire, being a massive country with a huge population, could relieve these losses quickly whilst Napoleon could not.
-Therefore, both sides had their victories and defeats, with none reaching a decisive goal.
+However, the Russian Empire could relieve these losses, whilst Napoleon, fighting over 1,000 miles from home, could not.

 In the historiography of this battle, the figures would be deliberately inflated or underplayed by the generals of both sides attempting to lessen the impact the figures would have on public opinion both during aftermath of the battle or, for political reasons, later during the Soviet period.